arimah/ss14-cookbook/README.md

 ### Developing

 1. `npm run watch` - this builds the cookbook in dev mode.
-2. In another terminal, `npm run start`.
+2. In another terminal, `npm start`.
 3. You should now be able to visit http://localhost:5514 (mnemonic: 5514 ≈ SS14).
 Have fun. :)

 There is no hot module reloading.
 When you make changes, the reload button is your friend.

+To test data migrations, run `npm run start-alt` to get a server running on https://localhost:5515.
+With the default `.env.development`, this secondary version will offer to redirect to :5514 with data migrations and everything. *Caution:* Migrating will completely overwrite any saved data on the target origin.

 ### Publishing